-That gesture was so sweet, and I really feel blessed for the chance to experience Turkish hospitality and have an authentic evil eye from that sweet lady.
+That gesture was so sweet, and I feel blessed for the chance to experience Turkish hospitality and have an authentic evil eye from that sweet lady.

 What if the eye breaks?

-During my searches, I discovered that the evil eye is used to exorcise and absorb all the negative thoughts that are “thrown at you”.
+During my searches, I discovered that the evil eye is used to exorcise and absorb all the negative thoughts “thrown at you”.
 Once it reaches the limit of its capacity, the eye breaks.